 We have previously posted an in depth technical post comparing Capacitive Vs. Resistive Touchscreens.
-The following video shows clearly the differences in real world use scenarios including pouring water onto the screens.
+The following video shows clearly the differences in real world use scenarios including pouring water.

 The effect of water on the two touchscreen options available on our 8 inch IP65 Windows Tablet is striking and of course would quickly determine resistive touch as the appropriate choice if you are working in wet conditions.
 Equally if you are working with thick gloves or if you prefer to work with a stylus, perhaps for greater touch accuracy, then again resistive will be the clear choice.